 to help us in our personal reflection.

-a) The people were hungry, they eat the bread and they look for more bread.
-They seek the miracle and do not seek the sign of God who was hidden in that.
+a) The people were hungry; they eat the bread and they look for more bread.
+They seek a miracle and do not seek the sign of God who was hidden in that.
 What do I seek more in my life: the miracle or the sign?

 b) Hungry for bread, hungry for God.
 Which of these two predominates in me?

-c) Jesus says: “I am the bread of life”.
+c) Jesus says: “I am the bread of life.”
 He takes away hunger and thirst.
-Which of these experiences do I have in my life?
+What experience of this do I have in my life?

-5. For those who wish to deepen more into the theme
+5. For those who wish to enter more deeply into the theme

-In today’s Gospel we begin the Discourse on the Bread of Life (Jn 6, 22-71).
+In today’s Gospel we begin the discourse on the Bread of Life (Jn 6:22-71).
 After the multiplication of the loaves, the people follow Jesus.
 They had seen the miracle; they had eaten and were satiated and wanted more!
 They were not concerned about looking for the sign or the call of God that was contained in all of this.
-When the people found Jesus in the Synagogue of Capernaum, he had a long conversation with them, called the Discourse of the Bread of Life.
-It is not really a Discourse, but it treats of a series of seven brief dialogues which explain the meaning of the multiplication of the bread, symbol of the new Exodus and of the Eucharistic Supper.
+When the people found Jesus in the synagogue at Capernaum, He had a long conversation with them, called the discourse on the Bread of Life.
+It is not really a discourse, but is a series of seven brief dialogues which explain the meaning of the multiplication of the bread, symbol of the new Exodus and of the Eucharistic Supper.

-The conversation of Jesus with the people, with the Jews and with the disciples is a beautiful dialogue, but a demanding one.
+Jesus’ conversation with the people, with the Jews, and with the disciples, is a beautiful dialogue as well as a demanding one.
 Jesus tries to open the eyes of the people in a way that they will learn to read the events and discover in them the turning point that life should take.
-Because it is not enough to follow behind miraculous signs which multiply the bread for the body.
+It is not enough to follow behind miraculous signs which multiply bread for the body.
 Man does not live by bread alone.
 The struggle for life without mysticism does not reach the roots.
-The people, while speaking with Jesus, always remain more annoyed or upset by his words.
-But Jesus does not give in, neither does he change the exigencies.
+The people, when speaking with Jesus, always remain annoyed or upset by His words.
+But Jesus does not give in, and neither does He change the requirements.
 The discourse seems to be a funnel.
-In the measure in which the conversation advances, less people remain with Jesus.
-At the end only the twelve remain there, but Jesus cannot trust them either!
+As the conversation advances, less people remain with Jesus.
+At the end, only the twelve remain there, but Jesus cannot trust them either!
 Today the same thing happens.
-When the Gospel beings to demand commitment, many people withdraw, go away.
+When the Gospel begins to demand commitment, many people go away.

 b) Commentary on the text

-John 6,24-27: People look for Jesus because they want more bread.
+John 6:24-27: People look for Jesus because they want more bread.
 The people follow Jesus.
-They see that he did not go into the boat with the disciples and, because of this, they do not understand what he had done to reach Capernaum.
+They see that He did not go into the boat with the disciples and, because of this, they do not understand what He did to reach Capernaum.
 They did not even understand the miracle of the multiplication of the loaves.
 People see what has happened, but they cannot understand all this as a sign of something more profound.
 They stop only on the surface; in being satisfied with the food.
 They look for bread and life, but only for the body.
 According to the people, Jesus does what Moses had done in the past: to feed all the people in the desert.
 According to Jesus, they wanted the past to be repeated.
 But Jesus asks the people to take a step more and advance.
 Besides working for the bread that perishes, they should work for the imperishable food.
-This new food will be given by the Son of Man, indicated by God himself.
+This new food will be given by the Son of Man, indicated by God Himself.
 He brings life which lasts forever.
-He opens for us a new horizon on the sense of life and on God.
+He opens for us a new horizon on the meaning of life and on God.

-John 6,28-29: “Which is God’s work?”
+John 6:28-29: “What is God’s work?”
 The people ask: what should we do to carry out this work of God?
-Jesus answers that the great work of God asks us to “believe in the one sent by God”.
-That is, to believe in Jesus!
+Jesus answers that the great work of God asks us to “believe in the one sent by God,” that is, to believe in Jesus!

 Jesus responds that the bread given by Moses was not the true bread from heaven.
 Coming from on high, yes, but it was not the bread of God, because it did not guarantee life to any one.
-All of them died in the desert (Jn 6,49).
+All of them died in the desert (Jn 6:49).
 The true bread of heaven, the bread of God, is the one which conquers death and gives life!
 It is the one which descends from Heaven and gives life to the world.
-It is Jesus himself!
-Jesus tries to help the people to liberate themselves from the way of thinking of the past.
-For him, fidelity to the past does not mean to close up oneself in the ancient things and not accept renewal.
-Fidelity to the past means to accept the novelty which comes as the fruit of the seed which was planted in the past.
+It is Jesus Himself!
+Jesus tries to help the people liberate themselves from the way of thinking of the past.
+For Him, fidelity to the past does not mean to close oneself up in the ancient things and not accept renewal.
+Fidelity to the past means to accept the newness which comes as the fruit of the seed which was planted in the past.

-John 6,34-35: “Lord, gives us always of that bread!”
+John 6:34-35: “Lord, gives us always that bread!”
 Jesus answers clearly: “I am the bread of life!”
-To eat the bread of heaven is the same as to believe in Jesus and accept to follow the road that he teaches us, that is: “My food is to do the will of the one who has sent me and to complete his work!”
-(Jn 4,34).
+To eat the bread of heaven is the same as to believe in Jesus and accept to follow the road that He teaches us, that is, “My food is to do the will of the One who has sent Me and to complete His work!”
+(Jn 4:34).
 This is the true food which nourishes the person, which transforms life and gives new life.